 For now though, the slice correction offered covers more than ten yards, helping you hit more fairways more often.

-After my time with the Aerojet Max, I was floored by the shot dispersion provided by the driver.
-My drives stayed tight and close, helping me hit my target areas more regularly.
+After our time with the Aerojet Max, we were floored by the shot dispersion provided by the driver.
+Our drives stayed tight and close, helping us hit our target areas more regularly.
 And that’s what you want, along with the premium slice correction.

 Callaway Paradym X Driver